Life Care Lite

 What that means is that even younger relatively healthy seniors will need care coordination and may have at least some type of scare that results in a need to plan for their financial future.

-The changes to Medicare lead to scarcity of resources which lead to shorter hospital stays and therefore increased coordination between doctors and the accountable care organizations (ACO).
+The changes to Medicare lead to scarcity of resources, which lead to shorter hospital stays and therefore increased coordination between doctors and accountable care organizations (ACO).

 Care Planning for Women